How to make WhatsApp opt-ins for businesses [GDPR info]

 A WhatsApp opt-in is the first step to building your customer relationships in WhatsApp.

 A WhatsApp opt-in is the perfect time to reassure your customers that you'll treat them right in WhatsApp.
-It's the place to establish your brand in WhatsApp too: let customers know what they can expect for you in this channel.
+It's the place to establish your brand in WhatsApp too: let customers know what they can expect from you in this channel.

-Flow chart of a website opt-in welcome message sequence in Charles marketing automation platform, with conditional steps - Whatsapp MarketingHere's a sample WhatsApp opt-in showing the double opt-in process and a brand using the chance to find out about customers, shown in charles automation feature, Journeys
+Here's a sample WhatsApp opt-in showing the double opt-in process.
+It also shows a brand using the chance to find out about customers, shown in charles' automation feature, Journeys

 What's a WhatsApp opt-in?

 A WhatsApp opt-in is your customer's agreement to receive messages from your business over WhatsApp.
 Typically these are marketing messages, but they could also be tracking updates or order confirmations.
+You may need to get several opt-ins for one customer - for example, for marketing offers and for order tracking.

-Make WhatsApp opt-ins 100% transparent
+Make WhatsApp opt-ins transparent

 When you ask for consent, clearly state that the customer is opting in to receive messages from your business on WhatsApp.